comp110-lytle/comp110/site/exercises/wordle-pt2.md

 Comments don't need to be extensive, but they should reflect a genuine effort to explain the process in your own words.
 Commenting should be an integral part of the problem-solving process.

 ## Part 6.
-Type Safety and Linting - 9 Points
+Type Safety and Linting

 The autograder uses industry standard tools for checking the type safety of your programs (e.g. being sure you're using variables of the correct data types in valid ways) and linting style rules.
 If you have point deductions on Type Safety or Linting, read through the feedback the autograder gives and it should direct you to the line number in your program with the issue.